Research

 Work in progress

-Abstract: This paper studies how retailers strategically use product assortment to respond to local market conditions when prices are set at a national level.
+Abstract: This paper studies how retailers strategically use product assortment to respond to local market conditions when prices are set at the national level.
 When firms cannot increase the price of a product that is particularly popular in a local market, they can instead replace the product with a more expensive substitute.
 The profitability of these assortment substitutions depends on the degree of market competition.
 This study uses extensive receipt and store-level data and a structural equilibrium model to distinguish the impact of market power on assortment choice from other market forces, such as logistics costs.
-The findings suggest that firms adjust profit margins through product selection when product prices are set nationally.
-In particular, they provide fewer and more expensive products in markets with higher local market power.
-Simulations further indicate that a uniform assortment would benefit consumers but would be costly for firms.
-As a result, this study explores alternative policies that could reduce assortment disparities in concentrated markets and improve total welfare, such as reducing consumer travel costs and subsidies to retailers in remote areas.
+The findings confirm that firms make use of assortment choices, offering fewer and pricier products in markets with stronger local market power.
+I show that a uniform assortment would benefit consumers but would reduce firm profits.
+Counterfactual policy experiments reveal that government intervention can improve total market welfare through subsidies to consumers or retailers in remote areas.

 With Anders Munk-Nielsen and Morten Sæthre